dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 ## Optional client certificates

-This section provides information for apps that must protect specific Razor Pages or controllers with a certificate.
+This section provides information for apps that must protect a subset of the app with a certificate.
+For example, a Razor Page or controller in the app might require client certificates.
 This presents challenges as client certificates:

 * Are a TLS feature, not an HTTP feature.
 * Are negotiated per-connection and must be be negotiated at the start of the connection before any HTTP data is available.
 At the start of the connection, only the Server Name Indication (SNI)&dagger; is known.
 The first request on a connection negotiates the certificate and further requests generally won't be able to renegotiate.
 Renegotiation is prohibited in HTTP/2.